Rainberry, Inc.: μTorrent

-It is available for Microsoft Windows, Android and Mac OS X. A μTorrent Server is available for Linux.
+'μTorrent' is a freeware, closed source BitTorrent client owned by BitTorrent, Inc. It is available for Microsoft Windows, Android and Mac OS X. A μTorrent Server is available for Linux.
 All versions are written in C++.

 On December 7, 2006, μTorrent was purchased by BitTorrent, Inc., as it was announced on their official forum.

 BitTorrent/μTorrent Pro

 Pro is the name received by advanced versions, formerly branded Plus, of BitTorrent and μTorrent.
 These are premium versions of the Windows software with additional features that are downloaded and installed when the user upgrades for US$19.95.
 Pre-sales for Plus were announced November 29, 2011 and the upgrade became available December 8, 2011.
 A "Pro" version of uTorrent for Android also exists, for a lower initial price, though in-app purchases can take it over the cost of the desktop version.

 When a user upgrades to the Pro version of BitTorrent or μTorrent they enable the following features: